kube-HPC/kube-HPC.github.io/site/learn/IntroductionV2.md

 We will create the algorithms to solve [the problem](#the-problem), HKube currently support two languages for auto build _Python_ and _JavaScript_.

->Example of the following explanations are available [here](https://github.com/kube-HPC/examples/tree/adding-examples-for-101/autobuild-examples).
+>Examples of the following algorithms are available [here](https://github.com/kube-HPC/examples/tree/adding-examples-for-101/autobuild-examples).

 ##### Range (Python)